jchelly/flamingo-docs/source/python_module.rst

 Accessing data in python
 ========================

-The python module allows remote access to HDF5 datasets using an interface similar to h5py.
+The hdfstream python module allows remote access to HDF5 datasets using an interface similar to h5py.

 Installation
 ------------